List of Slayers characters: Shabranigdu

 Ruby-Eye Shabranigdu (シャブラニグドゥ, Rubī Ai Shaburanigudu), also known as the Dark Lord, is a powerful being of evil, the ruler and strongest of the demons.
-He is said to be the sole source of misery and negative emotions in the Slayers world.
+One of the Dark Lords of four worlds alongside Dark Star, Chaotic Blue and Death Fog, he is said to be the sole source of misery and negative emotions in the Slayers world.
 Defeated long ago by Flare Dragon Ceifeed, Shabranigdu was split into seven parts and scattered throughout the world.
-Over a thousand years before the series begins, one of these parts awakened in the Kataart Mountains within the legendary sorcerer Lei Magnus, the Demon King of the North.
-When the piece of Shabranigdu within him awakened, he led the demons against the dragons.
-He was defeated and sealed in ice by Aqualord, an avatar of Ceifeed.
+Over a thousand years before the series begins, one of these parts awakened in the Kataart Mountains within the sorcerer Lei Magnus.
+When the piece of Shabranigdu within him awakened, he led the demons against a united army of dragons, humans, elves and dwarves.
+He was defeated and sealed in ice by Aqualord, a god and avatar of Ceifeed.
 However, Aqualord was destroyed, leaving only her memories and knowledge, which became the Claire Bible.
-The remaining four Demon Lords (Dynast Grausherra, Deep Sea Dolphin, Beastmaster Zelas Metallium, and Hellmaster Phibrizzo) erected a shield that sealed the divine powers in the outer world, separated from the inner world where the Slayers takes place.
+The remaining four lieutenants (Dynast Graushera, Deep Sea Dolphin, Greater Beast Zellas Metallium, and Hellmaster Fibrizo) erected a shield that sealed the divine powers in the outer world, separated from the inner world where the Slayers takes place.

 A second portion of Shabranigdu awakens in the first novel.
 Rezo the Red Priest awakens the fragment sealed within his eyes when he uses the philosopher's stone in an attempt to cure his blindness.
-Lina confronts the unbound piece of Shabranigdu, invoking the Giga Slave to defeat him.
+Lina confronts the unbound piece of Shabranigdu, casting Giga Slave to defeat him.
 It is possible that Shabranigdu could have survived this attack, but a fragment of Rezo's remaining will forces open its defenses.

-In the final Slayers novel, a third fragment of Shabranigdu is buried in the soul of a character named Luke, who had previously appeared as a rival.
-Driven to despair by the events of the previous book, Luke is contacted by the fragment of Ruby-Eye within him and manages to strike a deal with it: he will fight Lina and Gourry one more time, and if he is victorious, the fragment will wholly revive and complete the monster race's goal of destroying the world.
-As Luke ultimately wishes to die in the battle, rather than destroy the world, his self-destructive impulse allows him and the fragment to be slain by the Dragon Slave.
-This battle is the only known exception to the monsters' immunity to black magic drawn from their own power (described by Lina as, "Hey, help me kill you").
+A third portion of the Dark Lord is awakened in the fifteenth novel.
+Following the death of Mileena, Luke is driven to despair and develops hatred for the world; both humans and demons alike.
+He willingly merges with the Shabranigdu fragment hidden in his soul and plans to merge with the other fragment frozen in the Kataart Mountains, destroy the world, and then themselves.
+Lina destroys Luke/Shabranigdu by individually bursting and attacking with her four talismans that enhance magical capacity that she bought from Xellos, each representing one of the Dark Lords from the four worlds.
+The last one, representing Shabranigdu himself, only works because Luke wanted to die so he can see Mileena again.

 In the Slayers Evolution-R anime, the Red Priest revives, bringing the fragment of Shabranigdu back to life with him.
-It possesses the true body of Pokota, and when Pokota returns to his body, it causes instability between the occupying souls, allowing Lina's perfected Giga Slave to destroy Shabranigdu.
+It possesses the true body of Pokota, and when Pokota returns to this body, it causes instability between the occupying souls, allowing Lina's perfected Giga Slave to destroy Shabranigdu.